axesup/combate/HOWTO:-Create-static-teacher-page.md

 Open this file: `app/core/Router.coffee`

 Add this entry to roughly line 153, alphabetized in the /teachers section.
+Remember that the directory should NOT have a forward slash before it.

     'teachers/example': go('teachers/ExampleTeacherView')

 ### 6. Add teacher dashboard menu item (OPTIONAL)

 Open this file: `app/templates/courses/teacher-dashboard-nav.jade`

-Add this entry to roughly line 153, alphabetized in the /teachers section.

     li(class= path.indexOf('/teachers/example') === 0 ? 'active' : '')
       a(href='/teachers/example')